Blab2023/DataAnalyst/README.md

 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

 **Problem Statement:**
-A high school teacher needed help in grading multiple subjects’ exams and quiz, **Modeling Approach:**
+A high school teacher needed help in grading multiple subjects’ exams and quiz,

+**Modeling Approach:**
-Built a python script that manually load each students scores by subject for quiz, homework, attendance, and exam., **Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+Built a python script that manually load each students scores by subject for quiz, homework, attendance, and exam.

+**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.

+**Project Outcomes:**
-**Project Outcomes:** Automatically computes the Average Score, GPA (0 to 5.0), Grade and Status (Pass, Fail, Retake) and stores in a container for each student as per the provided rating scales.
+Automatically computes the Average Score, GPA (0 to 5.0), Grade and Status (Pass, Fail, Retake) and stores in a container for each student as per the provided rating scales.

 **Display**![School Grade](https://github.com/Blab2023/DataAnalyst/assets/122015022/3e659e00-3838-4692-9c13-a0a43294a8c7)
            ![sch grade](https://github.com/Blab2023/DataAnalyst/assets/122015022/127e351e-9525-4853-a1f2-233e3e6f9172)

 **Problem Statement:**
 Grocery Store Checkout App to record each sale and automatically compute total sale for a customer at check out and generate a receipt for the customer.

 **Modeling Approach:**
 A python script was built to store information about the products by category in the store.

 **Skills:** data cleaning, data analysis, hypothesis testing, data visualization.

 **Technology:** Python, Pandas, Matplotlib.

 **Project Outcomes:** The app store and automatically update inventory of each product after sale or restocking raise an alert if any product inventory falls below 5 pieces and allow the store owner to enter sales per item for each customer and generate a total sales receipt after the sale.
 **Display**

 **Problem Statement:**
 A Football team is preparing for the next games season and have asked you to help clean and preprocess their data and hopefully help predict number of hits by each player

 **Modeling Approach:**
 Conduct a full range cleaning of the data, preprocess the cleaned data and transform it into a well behaved data.

 **Skills:** data cleaning, Explorative data analysis, correlation matrices, hypothesis testing, data visualization.

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.

 **Project Outcomes:** A prediction model was built to predict the number of Hits of each payer

 ## Certifications: